cursebreakers/crypto-bro/README.md

 **v0.0.9** - "crypto-bro"

-*A CLI tool for generating credentials, cryptographic keys and ID's.*
+*A CLI tool for generating credentials, cryptographic keys and ID's, with experimental support for file encryption and decryption.*

 ---